tapwork/PunchScrollView/README.md

 PunchScrollView is a little UIScrollView subclass for iOS which works like UICollectionView or UITableView Frameworks.
 <br>

-Easy and fast implementation: Delegate, DataSource methods and getter are similar to the UITableView's.
+Easy and fast implementation: delegate, dataSource methods and getter are similar to the UITableView.
-Use the benefits of the NSIndexPath pattern like you already know from the UITableView.
+Use the benefits of the NSIndexPath pattern like you already know it from UITableView or UICollectionView.
 This allows an easy setup in combination with Core Data.

 - Helpful methods, i.e. jump or scroll to a desired page
 - Avoid boilerplate code
-- Save lots of memory with the dequeuing
+- Save lots of memory with automatic dequeuing
 - Comes with an Example project to demonstrate the usage
+- Infinite scrolling

 Example setup in the ViewController